 Thanksgiving is a day where all the things must happen.
 If you're anything like me, you take on too much, so the cooking marathon begins at the crack of dawn and lasts until the guests arrive.
 And then you are almost too tired to enjoy yourself.
 That's a lie, I always enjoy food.

-This quinoa stuffing fits in perfectly because you can prep it the day before and still have the best flavor.
-In fact I think the flavors get better!
+This quinoa stuffing fits in perfectly with the holiday crazy because you can prep it the day before and still have the best flavor.
+Here is how I prep this ahead so it's easy to make the day of:

 Making quinoa stuffing is easier than you think